Brodie/flatiron-final-project/README.md

 Now that both the Front and Back ends are up and running, the application can be used!

+To test/use already created employees, check the seed.py file for employee login info

 ## Information

 This started as a website I wanted to build for my Dad, but I soon realized the scope of an actual website is much larger and would consume far more time than I had to work on this project.